 The answer is…False.
 Sort of.
 (Okay…it was a trick question.)

 #5.
-The oldest method of harvesting salt is by:
+The oldest method of harvesting sodium chloride is by:

 - A. Excavating it from underground mines